sunfishcode/wasm-reference-manual/WebAssembly.md

 [power of 2]: https://en.wikipedia.org/wiki/Power_of_two

 TODO: $align is encoded in log2 format, rather than required to be a power of 2.
+TODO: And, it's part of a $flags immediate which has other parts to validate

 #### Z: Linear-Memory Size Instruction Family